-The two customizable programs are a big hit with users, who like that you can program your own workout and use it at your convenience.
+The two customizable programs are a big hit with users; the F80 also offers six preset programs and two heart rate control programs.
 When it comes to assembly, most report that the F80 comes together with little fuss in an hour or less.
-They say it folds easily for storage and transport, but is extremely heavy.
+It folds easily but is extremely heavy.

-Although the F80 has built-in speakers, most say they're barely adequate, and almost everyone agrees that the built-in cooling fans do little to nothing.
+Although the F80 has built-in speakers, most say they're barely adequate.
+Almost everyone also agrees that the built-in cooling fans do little to nothing.

 Backed by a solid warranty.
 Most users call Sole's customer service friendly and effective.
-As one Amazon.com owner writes, "[they offer] excellent customer service!
-I had an issue with my treadmill and the customer service team was very prompt on responding and helping me out."
-That said, several owners recommend purchasing directly from Sole to avoid issues with retailers, implying that some brick-and-mortar stores might honor the parts and labor warranty only if it can be tied to a manufacturing problem or defect.
+As one Amazon.com contributor writes (regarding an older model), "[They offer] excellent customer service!
+I had an issue with my treadmill, and the customer service team was very prompt on responding and helping me out."
+Fred Waters of Treadmill-Ratings-Reviews.com agrees, writing, "It appears Sole does an excellent job standing behind their products."
+He adds that the only customer service complaints he's received aren't related to Sole at all, but instead to a retailer that provides its own service.
+Some users recommend buying directly from Sole to avoid this problem.

-Review Credibility: Very Good Fred Waters, a former executive with Smooth Fitness, names the Sole F80 one of two Best Buys in its price range for 2012, calling it "a solid performer with an impressive service record."
-In this review, he expands on his assessment of the F80's features.
+Fred Waters, a former executive with Smooth Fitness, names the Sole F80 a Best Buy for several years running.
+He describes it as "a solid performer with an impressive service record."

 Review Credibility: Good In TreadmillDoctor.com's 2012 rankings, the Sole F80 places third in its price range.
 Last year it was designated a Best Buy.
 Editors rate the treadmill in eight categories including power, reliability and noise level, but provide only brief ratings details.